Sore Eros

 Sore Eros is an American indie band started by Robert Robinson around the early 2000s in Connecticut.
-Branded as lo-fi, pop music with psychedelic elements.
-In 2007 Robinson began collaborating with a long lost friend, Adam Langellotti which soon became their first official release, Second Chants.
+It is branded as lo-fi pop music with psychedelic elements.
+In 2007 Robinson began collaborating with a long-lost friend, Adam Langellotti, which soon became their first official release, Second Chants.
 Sore Eros is now an equally collective effort incorporating Jeff Morkeski on lead guitar and Matt Jugenheimer on drums.

 Sore Eros has been working on a new full-length album with Adam Granduciel of The War on Drugs producing.
 This project has been in the works for several years.